NOMADIC SOUL

 We will devote two entire days to an architectural and cultural immersion into the national capital Bishkek, formerly called Frunze after the namesake Bolshevik leader Mikhail Frunze.

-The list of highlights of our gallivanting around Bishkek will include traditional Central Asian bazaars, Soviet modernist shapes, USSR-made mosaics, monuments and memorials, as well as the usual share of offbeat sights, such as an incongruously futuristic Wedding Palace.
+The list of highlights of our gallivanting around Bishkek will include traditional Central Asian bazaars, Soviet modernist shapes, USSR-made mosaics, monuments, and memorials, as well as the usual share of offbeat sights, such as an incongruously futuristic Wedding Palace.

 On our second day in the capital we’ll also take a half-day trip to Ala-Archa, an alpine nature reserve located in the Tian Shan mountains featuring a spectacular gorge and many-coloured juniper forests.